The alarm rings. You drag yourself unwillingly out of bed. “Well, at least I have coffee to look forward to,” you think. So you go to the kitchen.

 We don’t like playing favorites, but the Keurig K150P Commercial Brewer certainly stands out thanks to its efficient filtration system, touch-screen interface, and 90-ounce water storage unit.

-Beyond the best plumbed coffee makers we have reviewed today, there are several others out there worth your consideration.
+Beyond the Great 5 plumbed coffee makers we have reviewed today, there are several others out there worth your consideration.
 Accordingly, it can be difficult to settle on just one.
 If you’re still confused, why not use our buying guide to help you out?

 Whichever plumbed coffee maker you choose, we hope your coffee is always fresh and perfect!